http://www.aros.orgAROS-ExecTeam AROSAROS-Exec Archives

 A1 D0 A6

-stack : pointer to storage (ULONG) for stacksize.
+stack : pointer to storage (LONG) for stacksize.

 (currently ignored)